Optimizing Autonomous Transfer Hub Networks: Quantifying the Potential Impact of Self-Driving Trucks

 \paragraph{Location Graph} Before defining the objective, it is convenient to define a \emph{location graph}.
 The location graph models all relevant locations and potential connections in the ATHN.
 Let the location graph be denoted by the directed graph $G = (V, A)$.
 Vertex set $V$ contains a vertex for every hub location, and two vertices for every load $l\in L$ that correspond to the origin $o(l)$ and the destination $d(l)$, respectively.
 Arcs $a\in A$ are defined from every origin to the hubs (traditional first mile), between all the hubs (autonomous middle mile), from the hubs to every destination (traditional last mile), and between origin and destination directly (traditional direct delivery and empty return).
+Note that the arcs between the hubs form a complete graph.
 Every arc $a \in A$ is associated with a distance $c_a \ge 0$ and a travel time $\tau_a > 0$ obtained from \citet{OpenStreetMap2021}.
 For convenience, the cost and travel time from $i \in V$ to itself are defined as 0.

 \paragraph{Objective} The objective is to serve all loads at minimum cost.
 While any non-negative arc-additive cost structure is supported, this paper will define cost as the total distance in traditional mileage equivalent.
-Autonomous trucks incur a cost of $(1-\alpha)c_a$ for every arc $a \in A$ on their routes (including relocations).
+Autonomous trucks incur a cost of $(1-\alpha)c_a$ for every arc $a \in A$ on their routes, including arcs that represent empty relocations.
 The parameter $\alpha \in [0, 1]$ discounts the autonomous distance to correct for reduced labor cost.
 A direct trip for load $l \in L$ has a cost equal to its distance of $c_{o(l)d(l)} + c_{d(l)o(l)}$.
 Note that the discount does not apply to regular trucks.
 Finally, each first/last-mile arc $a \in A$ is assigned a cost of $\frac{1}{1-\beta} c_a$.
 The parameter $\beta \in [0,1)$ represents the first/last-mile inefficiency, which assumes that a fraction $\beta$ of the first/last-mile route mileage would be empty.
 The factor $\frac{1}{1-\beta}$ increases the cost of the first/last-mile arcs to compensate for the fact that these routes are not modeled explicitly.
 The total objective is the sum of the above components and can be interpreted as the total distance measured in equivalent traditional mileage.